 Mistake #2: It’s about the lawn chairs at the public parks

-It’s a common tourist mistake in London to think that the chairs are free to the public…but they’re not.
+It’s a common tourist mistake in London to think that the chairs in the city parks are free to the public…but they’re not.
 Be ready to hand over a few pounds if you’d like to enjoy them, and get booted off them if you won’t!

 Mistake #3: Skipping free stuff to do in London